3redronin/mu-server/HTTP2-CONCURRENCY.md

 * a blocking mailbox for coordinator commands;
 * a small promise backed by a latch and a result or error;
+* one short-held lock for atomic connection-and-stream inbound flow-control accounting;
 * the existing request-body buffer lock and condition;
 * an application-side lock that orders async response submissions; and
 * a thread-confined FIFO that drains nested application work without recursive calls or executor resubmission; and
 * atomics for idempotent resource closure.

-Protocol state, stream maps, flow-control windows, and pending-write queues are not protected by independent locks because they have a single owner.
+Protocol state, stream maps, outbound flow-control windows, and pending-write queues are not protected by independent locks because they have a single owner.
+Inbound receive windows are the deliberate exception: DATA debits happen on the reader while credit is returned by body-consumer threads, so both windows share the one lock described above.

 No lock is held while: